quii/learn-go-with-tests/generics.md

 This means **the compiler can't help us** and we're instead more likely to have **runtime errors** which could affect our users, cause outages, or worse.

-Often developers have to use reflection to implement these *ahem* generic functions, which is usually painful and can hurt the performance of your program.
+Often developers have to use reflection to implement these *ahem* generic functions, which can get complicated to read and write, and can hurt the performance of your program.

 ## Our own test helpers with generics